-During fiscal 2015, the Board of Directors met five times.
-Each director attended at least 75% of the aggregate of the total number of meetings of the Board of Directors and the total number of meetings held by all committees of the Board on which he served.
+During fiscal 2016, the Board of Directors met four times.
+Each director attended at least 75% of the aggregate of the total number of meetings of the Board of Directors and the total number of meetings held by all committees of the Board on which such director served.
 Health permitting, all Board members are expected to attend our Annual Meeting.
-All directors serving on the Board at the time attended the 2015 Annual Meeting, with the exception of Rahul Merchant, who did not stand for re-election at the 2015 Annual Meeting.
+All directors serving on the Board at the time attended the 2016 Annual Meeting, with the exception of Duane White, who did not stand for re-election at the 2016 Annual Meeting.

 Our Corporate Governance Guidelines provide that independent directors will meet in executive session without the Chief Executive Officer or other management present at each regular Board meeting.
-A. George Battle, the Chairman of the Board, is independent and presides at executive sessions held in accordance with our Corporate Governance Guidelines.
+Braden R. Kelly, the Chairman of the Board, is independent and presides at executive sessions held in accordance with our Corporate Governance Guidelines.